Martin Stadium (Northwestern University): Original construction, early use

-The venue traces back to the soccer and lacrosse field first built in 1997 as part of what was originally known as the "Leonard B. Thomas Sports Complex".
-The multi-field sports complex was constructed at a cost $3.5 million on the north end of the university's main campus in Evanston, Illinois in order to provide home fields for Northwestern University's soccer, lacrosse, and field hockey programs on the main campus.
-Soccer and lacrosse shared the venue, built as a grass turf in the complex.
-Field hockey was given a separate dedicated venue designed to the particular specifications of field hockey, The site of the fields provides spectators with views of the adjacent Lake Michigan and distant views of the Chicago skyline.
-Prior to its 2016 renovation, the soccer and lacrosse field was referred to as "Lakeside Field", the same name also used for the adjacent field hockey venue.
+The venue traces back to the soccer and lacrosse field of the facility built in 1997 as part of what was originally known as the "Leonard B. Thomas Sports Complex".
+The two-field sports complex (also featuring the adjacent field hockey field) was constructed at a cost of $3.5 million on the north end of the university's main campus in Evanston, Illinois, in order to provide home fields for Northwestern University's soccer, lacrosse, and field hockey programs on the main campus.
+Soccer and lacrosse shared the venue, built as a grass sports field in the complex.
+Field hockey was given a separate dedicated venue designed to the particular specifications of field hockey.
+Previously, sports like soccer had played home games at Ryan Field football stadium, which had an oversized seating capacity for the needs of such sports.

+The site of the venue has provided spectators with views of the adjacent Lake Michigan and distant views of the Chicago skyline.
+Prior to its 2016 renovation, the soccer and lacrosse field was referred to as "Lakeside Field", a name also used for the adjacent field hockey venue.
 It had a capacity of 2,000 spectators.

-In 2012, the Chicago Red Stars (an NWSL professional women's soccer team, since renamed to Chicago Stars FC) played two home games at the venue.
 The venue was the site of the Big Ten men's soccer tournament in 1998, 2005, and 2012.